AcademySoftwareFoundation/OpenColorIO/docs/quick_start/for_artists.rst

 images are also available.
 For assistance customizing .ocio configurations, contact `ocio-user <https://lists.aswf.io/g/ocio-user>`__\.

-- Step 1:  set the OCIO environment-variable to /path/to/your/profile.ocio
+- Step 1:  set the ``$OCIO`` environment-variable to ``/path/to/your/config.ocio``
 - Step 2:  Launch supported application.

 If you are on a platform that is not envvar friendly, most applications also provide a menu option to select a different OCIO configuration after launch.

-Please be sure to select a profile that matches your color workflow (VFX work typically requires a different profile than animated features).
+Please be sure to select a configuration that matches your color workflow (VFX work typically requires a different profile than animated features).
 If you need assistance picking a profile, email
 `ocio-user <https://lists.aswf.io/g/ocio-user>`__\.